Dehydration recovery time depends on how dehydrated you are.

 If you were to suddenly put a lot of water back into your body after being severely dehydrated, it might cause your body to go into a form of shock, so you need to pace yourself.

-At less severe dehydration levels that are still serious, it’s possible that you’ll be only drinking oral rehydration fluids.
+At less severe dehydration levels that are still serious, it’s possible that you’ll only be drinking oral rehydration fluids.
 CDC guidelines for those suffering from dehydration through Cholera recommend drinking up to 1 liter of ORS fluid per hour for an adult, and children 20ml / kg of body weight.

 How long does dehydration last?